How does Mediation Work?

-Mediation is a wholly voluntary process conducted confidentially in a neutral setting, whereby parties to a dispute are empowered to resolve their differences in a structured, yet informal, environment with the guidance and assistance of an impartial mediator who does not take sides.
+Mediation is a voluntary, confidential and empowering process where parties to a dispute can resolve their differences in a structured, yet informal, setting, with the guidance of an impartial mediator who does not take sides.